 Better known as OC's, the 76 Orientation Counselors serve as the "front line" staff for the program.
 Each OC leads a group of approximately twenty new students throughout the four-day program.
 All 76 OC's will return to campus in mid-August for training, anxiously awaiting the arrival of new students and the beginning of Orientation on Opening Day.

-Alicia Dunphy-Culp is the Director of Orientation and Special Projects at Villanova University.
-Her responsibilities include selecting the Student Chairperson, Administrative Coordinator and Steering Committee.
-In addition, Alicia supervises Staff Training and the Four Day Master Schedule.
-She works year round to support the Orientation program and helps new students have a successful transition to Villanova.
-Her office is located in 207-A Dougherty Hall.
+Their responsibilities include selecting the Student Chairperson, Administrative Coordinator and Steering Committee, supervising Staff Training, and coordinating the Four Day Master Schedule.
+They work year round to support the Orientation program and helps new students have a successful transition to Villanova.
+The office is located in 207 Dougherty Hall.